 "Are you a team player?"
 You'll hear that question in pretty much every interview you'll ever participate in.
-That's probably because working on a team is crucial to nearly much every position, from entry level to director.
-Here are some points to consider and the best ways to answer.
+That's probably because working on a team is crucial to nearly every position, from entry level to director.

 - Do you get along easily with people?